-Everything You Need To Know About Laser Treatments for Rosacea
+Everything You Need To Know About Laser Treatments for Skin Redness

 Rosacea is a skin condition that affects millions of people across the globe.
 In fact an estimated 5% of the global adult population have rosacea (around 45 million people), and one in every 600 people in the UK are diagnosed with rosacea.
 With more people than ever seeking laser treatment for rosacea, the knowledge and treatment of this skin condition is growing rapidly.
-Although a chronic skin condition, as modern light therapy technologies evolve, there are increasingly effective ways to treat rosacea and rebalance the skin’s inflammatory response.
+Although a chronic skin condition, there are increasingly effective ways to treat rosacea and rebalance the skin’s inflammatory response.

 Rosacea is predominantly found on the face and categorised as persistent redness caused by dilated blood vessels, small bumps and sometimes pus-filled spots, similar to acne.
 Flare-ups fluctuate in response to diet, stress, hormones and environment, making managing the treatment of rosacea an ever-shifting target.
 Much like eczema, anyone can develop rosacea spots, mild rosacea or acne rosacea, as some call it, but it most commonly affects fair skin tones, individuals between 40 and 60 and more often presents in women rather than men.